Exercise Order: How to Structure Your Workout

 Light core activation as part of your warm-up is fine — planks, dead bugs, and bird dogs activate the core without fatiguing it.
 However, intense ab work before heavy compound lifts is not recommended as core fatigue can compromise spinal stability during squats, deadlifts, and presses.
 Save intense ab training for the end.

 Yes.
-Research shows that exercises performed earlier in a workout tend to produce better muscle growth results.
-This is because you can lift heavier and with better form when fresh, creating more mechanical tension — the primary driver of hypertrophy.
+Exercises performed earlier in a workout produce better muscle growth results.
+You lift heavier and with better form when fresh, creating more mechanical tension — the primary driver of hypertrophy.
 Prioritize the muscles you most want to develop early in your session.

 If arm development is your priority, you have two options: (1) do arm exercises earlier in your workout, understanding this will reduce compound lift performance, or (2) dedicate a separate arm-focused day where arms get full priority.
 Option 2 is generally better since it does not compromise your compound lifts.

 If strength or muscle building is your priority, do weights before cardio.
-Intense cardio before lifting can reduce strength performance by 10-20%.
-Light cardio (5-10 min) as a warm-up is fine.
+Intense cardio before lifting can noticeably reduce strength performance.
+Light cardio (5–10 min) as a warm-up is fine.
 If cardio performance is your primary goal, do it first.
 Ideally, separate intense cardio and weights into different sessions.

 Exercise order matters for both, but the effect is more pronounced for strength.
 Strength depends heavily on neural factors and coordination, which decline sharply with fatigue.
 For hypertrophy, the effect is smaller but still significant — exercises performed first receive better mechanical tension and produce greater growth over time.